Powerofmoo/Interbeing/README.md

 Code for Telegram bot as well as GPT definition in this Github

-To try it out yourself, try:
+To try it out yourself,

-Connect to Interebeing Telegram Bot, for sending your warm data input by Telegram (text or voice) https://t.me/MoosMeshMaker_bot
+Connect to Interebeing Telegram Bot, for sending your warm data input by Telegram (text or voice): https://t.me/MoosMeshMaker_bot

 Custom ChatGPT (requires ChatGPT Plus Abo), interact directly with the Bot to store and retrieve warm data from/with the Interbeing.